webplatform/docs/Beginners/the_beginning/index.md

 {{Page_Title|Part 1: The beginning}}
 {{Flags
 |State=Almost Ready
-|Editorial notes=Truncate content that is duplicate
+|Editorial notes=Truncate content that is duplicate.

+Also, maybe get in touch with CommonCraft and ask to embed their video about the World Wide Web http://www.commoncraft.com/video/world-wide-web
 |Checked_Out=No
 }}
 {{Summary_Section|The very first part of our beginner's material: